Blade Runner 2049: Potential sequels

-Blade Runner 2099 (2026)
+Television series

-In November 2021, Scott announced that a Blade Runner TV series was in the works.
+In November 2021, Scott announced that a Blade Runner television series was in the works.
 In February 2022, it was announced that the series, Blade Runner 2099, was in development at Alcon Entertainment, Sony Pictures Television and Amazon Studios.
 It will be set fifty years after the events of 2049.
 Scott will serve as executive producer and potentially direct the series, while Silka Luisa will serve as showrunner.
 On October 12, 2022, it was reported that the series was officially approved and ready to move into production.

 In April 2023, Joe Roberts writing for Slash Film announced progress for the planned filming and 2024 release of the limited series, stating, "We then learned, via BBC, that the show would film in Ireland, with Northern Ireland Screen chief executive Richard Williams confirming a spring 2023 start date.
 If that turns out to be the case, don't expect the series to make it to Prime Video in 2023.
 Filming will no doubt take months and if post-production is anything like you might expect on a big-budget sci-fi outing, we should prepare for "Blade Runner 2099" to debut sometime in 2024."

 The series was getting ready to begin shooting in Belfast, when the production was postponed to 2024 due to the 2023 WGA strike.
 After the strike was over, the production ended up leaving Northern Ireland entirely.
 Roughly £1.5 million had been spent of £4.1 million awarded by the Northern Ireland Screen fund, but all money would be returned to the NI Screen fund upon the production's exit from the country.
 However, this left "a gap in Northern Ireland's production schedule" according to NI Screen fund's Chief Executive Richard Williams.

-Blade Runner 2099 is scheduled to premiere on Amazon Prime Video in 2026.
+Blade Runner 2099 is scheduled to premiere on Amazon Prime Video on November 25, 2026.

 Video game

 In June 2023, Annapurna Interactive announced Blade Runner 2033: Labyrinth was in development.
 It is to be set before the events of the movie and after the anime Blade Runner: Black Lotus.
+However, following internal shake-ups at Annapurna, the game's steam page was delisted as well as removing mention of it from the Annapurna website.
+No official comment was provided.